pramshres/Learning2Code/java/parallel programs/sieve of eratosthenes/README.md

 * ``` k ``` is the amount of threads.
 (Entering 0 will utilize all the cores in user's computer)
 * ``` runs ``` is the amount of times you want the program to run.
 (This is for finding the median runtime)

+The program will generate two files:
+* File containing the primes
+* File containing the factors

 ### How to run:

 ```